ChrisCoffey/Articles/content/articles/lambda_calc_1.md

 Now that we've gotten the basics out of the way, lets see if we can write a few data structures and algorithms.
 Before going any further though, its important to remember that λ calculus has only application and abstraction for primatives, so if we want natural numbers or booleans, we need to define them from those two primatives.

 ##### Simple functions
+To implement interesting functions and datatypes we need some basic building blocks.
 ```
 id := λa.a